Home

 Son Dale Thomas Alkula (1968-living) was born in 1968 in Largo.
 Nicknamed "Aardvark," he received a degree from the University of Kentucky under a music scholarship.
 His home in 1991 was in Lexington, KY.
 Later, he became employed as a music teacher in the city schools of Columbus, Franklin County, OH.
 In his work, he developed a junior-high rock band at Dominion Middle School and performed in downtown Columbus as part of the Ohio Youth Arts Month Noontime Concert series.
 Said a feature story in the Columbus Dispatch, "His classroom looks more like a teenager's basement, plastered with posters of Jimi Hendrix and Kanye West.
 He has played in dozens of rock bands but now focuses on the Proxies and Guilty Bystanders, which he manages and with which he performs."

-Article featuring middle school teacher Dale Alkula from the Columbus (OH) Dispatch
+Article featuring middle school teacher Dale Alkula, Columbus (OH) Dispatch

 ~ Daughter Barbara Grace (Plants) Snyder ~